libuv/libuv/docs/src/process.rst

             /*
              * Set the child process' supplementary group ids.
 The group ids are supplied
              * in the 'gids' field in the options struct, and the number of groups is
-             * specified in the 'gids_sz' field.
+             * specified in the 'num_gids' field.
 This does not work on windows;
              * setting this flag will cause uv_spawn() to fail.
              */
             UV_PROCESS_SETGROUPS = (1 << 5)